Secrets of Success

 I wake up each morning with the inspiration I need just for that day.
 On rare occassions, I get big downloads from the universe that give me lots of information for projects that will take years to accomplish.
 This happened recently, and I don't know yet exactly how I will accomplish these big goals.

-The job of the rational mind is to solve problems.
-For every challenge, there is someone in the world who has dealt with it before you.
-Seek out the best teachers and the people who have succeeded in doing what you want to do.
+For every challenge, there is most likely someone in the world who has done it before you.
+Seek out people who have succeeded in doing what you want to do.
 Learn from them.

-My advice for people who want to succed is to take Bill's course and/or hire a life coach who can teach you processes for success.
-A coach can't do the work for you, but they can help you get clarity, change unresourceful beliefs, and overcome emotional blocks.
+My advice for people who want to succed is to take Bill's course and/or hire a life coach.
+A coach can't do the work for you, but they can help you get clarity on your goals, change your unresourceful beliefs, and overcome emotional blocks.

 As a life coach, I use many different processes to help